etaMS20/konfusius/README.md

  ng build --configuration=production --base-href=/festival/
 ```

-2. Upload the local content of `dist/konfusius` to `/festival` which is located on the wordpress root
+2. Upload the local content of `dist/konfusius` to `/festival` which is located at the wordpress root

 ---